djangocon/2024.djangocon.us/src/_content/posts/contribution-sprints.md

     alt: "Two Development Sprints attendees at DjangoCon US 2022 in San Diego, chatting."
 ---

 We're excited to talk to you about contribution sprints at DjangoCon US!
-They are being held Thursday, September 26th and Friday, September 27th at the Caktus offices and virtually on our conference Slack.
+They are being held Thursday, September 26th and Friday, September 27th at the [Caktus Group offices](https://maps.app.goo.gl/wwwXU12mFpNCph5n6) and virtually on our conference Slack.
 They are free to attend and open to everyone.

 ## What is a contribution sprint?